ji8sw/TogetherMake/README.md

 While a vertex is selected, press G to enter Move mode Mode mode: move the mouse to change the position of the vertex All modes: press enter to confirm your changes, or escape to cancel changes

+# Building

+To build simply read `ReadMe-Setup.md` [here](https://github.com/ji8sw/TogetherMake/blob/master/ReadMe-Setup.md)
+Then compile and run using Visual Studio 2022
+You may need `glew32.dll` and `glfw3.dll`, you can find these in the `\bin` folder next to where you found the `.lib` files.
+There is more info in `ReadMe-Setup.md`.

 # To-Do
 This project has a lot of to-do's as it was literally just created.